Support Suicide Prevention Awareness

 For more information and local resources click here.

 If you or someone you care about is in an emotional crisis or needs immediate help, call the National Suicide Prevention Lifeline at (800) 273-8255 or 988.
-If you need to be connected to mental health services in Riverside County, call the CARES Line at (800) 499-3008.
+If you need to be connected to mental health services in Riverside County, call the Helpline at (951) 686-HELP.

 Show your support and learn how you can learn the warning signs and help prevent suicide.